Mercedes Window Sticker by VIN – 100% Accurate

 Remember: This position shows the model year, not the build year.

-This position identifies the plant where the VIN is affixed.
+Identifies the assembly plant.
+In this case, “A” represents the Mercedes-Benz plant in Alabama.
 Mercedes uses different plants (e.g., Sindelfingen, Bremen, Rastatt, MBUSI in Alabama, and others), so the letter or number in this position will vary depending on the vehicle's make.

 For 4JG and 55S WMIs:

-These six characters are the production sequence assigned by Mercedes during assembly.
-They’re how one vehicle is distinguished from thousands of others built that year.
+These characters form the unique production sequence assigned during assembly, distinguishing one Mercedes-Benz from others built in the same year. .

 For passenger cars and most light Mercedes vehicles, the regulation requires the last five characters to be numeric (e.g., …12345).
 They don’t carry equipment details, but they’re essential for parts, recalls, and records.